evaesteban/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-Yes, the LED lights up throughout the whole range of the potentiomenter because the resistance of the potentiometer does not go high enough to now allow for the minimum amount of current that the LED needs to light up to flow.
+Yes, the LED lights up throughout the whole range of the potentiomenter because the resistance of the potentiometer does not go high enough to now allow for the minimum amount of voltage that the LED needs to light up to flow.
 The LED glows lighter when the resistance of the potentiometer is set higher, and dimmer when the resistance is set to lower values.

 ## Part E. Fade an LED using Arduino